 - Choose General.

-If you have entered an apostrophe in front of your formula, it will command Excel to treat your formula as text.
+Your cell will also be treated as a text if you’re entered an apostrophe before your formulas.
 The apostrophe will not appear with the grid so if you’ve added the symbol, you must remove it from the formula bar.

 Select the cell with your formula and head to the formula bar.
 Remove the apostrophe in front of your formula and hit Enter.
 Your formula should now work.